Steps for flying aircraft to New Zealand

 - On-arrival – cabin and hold sprayed by an MPI biosecurity inspector after the aircraft has landed and before doors open.

-- On-arrival spraying will take place if no other method has been performed or if it has been performed incorrectly.
-The person in charge of the aircraft is responsible for notifying MPI through the Place of First Arrival, so that inspectors are able to meet the aircraft.
+Note that on-arrival spraying will take place if no other method has been performed or if it has been performed incorrectly.
+The person in charge of the aircraft is responsible for notifying MPI through the PoFA (Place of First Arrival), so that inspectors are able to meet the aircraft.

 Check on the removal of goods and waste